frycast/danielvfryer3/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Statistics
+- Stats/AI/ML
-- Mathematics
+- Coding and development
-- Uncertainty
+- Uncertainty and decisions
-- Experiments
+- Hard collaboration
-- Causality
+- Education and incentives
-- Software tooling

 # Education to show in About widget
 education: